Category Visionaries

 Favorite book:

 Welcome to another episode of Category Visionaries — the show that explores GTM stories from tech's most innovative B2B founders.
-In today's episode, we're speaking with Sid Upadhyay, Co-Founder and CEO of Wizehire, a small business hiring platform that's raised over $37 Million in funding.
+In today's episode, we're speaking with Matthew Wright, CEO & Founder of Specright, a specification data management platform that's raised $45 Million in funding.

 Here are the most interesting points from our conversation: